-The 1800 form factor takes its name from the Cherry G80-1800 line of keyboards that (very probably introduced and) popularized it.
+The 1800 form factor takes its name from the 1800 models in Cherry’s G80 and G81 lines of keyboards that (very probably introduced and) popularized it.
 This was probably the first variation of the full-size form factor aimed at diminishing the keyboard’s size without reducing its total amount of keys.
-To this effect, the rightmost clusters are (mostly) squished together into a single 4×7U key block, with the inverted T subcluster squished between it and the main block to the left.
+To this effect, the rightmost clusters are (mostly) squished together into a single 4×7U key block, with the inverted T subcluster sandwiched between it and the main block to the left.

 Cherry G80-1800 keyboard; form factor: 1800.

 The 1800-like form factor is a further reduction on the 1800 form factor.
 The separation between the top row and the main block is reduced from 1U to 0.5U or even 0.25U (this is a common change in modern full-size keyboards as well), and the rightside keypad is reduced to a top row of four keys and a 4×5U keypad.

 This form factor is often called 96-key, after its (approximate) key count, but this clashes with the 96% form factor, which also gets called that.
 It doesn’t help that both form factors have notorious similarities that become even more striking once the typical assignments for the respective logical layouts are taken into account.